 Recovery House Licensure Information

-Beginning June 9, 2022 the Department of Drug and Alcohol Programs (DDAP) licensure regulations for recovery houses will be implemented.
-All recovery houses in Pennsylvania, as well as entities who refer individuals to recovery houses, must adhere to requirements of the Recovery House Law (ACT 59 of 2017 ) including the approaching deadline of June 9th authority to impose appropriate fines.
+Beginning June 9, 2022 the Department of Drug and Alcohol Programs (DDAP) licensure regulations for recovery houses were implemented.
+All recovery houses in Pennsylvania, as well as entities who refer individuals to recovery houses, must adhere to requirements of the Recovery House Law (ACT 59 of 2017).

 DDAP guidance in relation to these requirements, including recovery house requirements to obtain licensure, in addition to referral requirements of entities who wish to refer individuals to a recovery house can be found here: DDAP licensing webpage.

 As these new requirements are implemented, YADAC has been working with our local recovery houses for them to become licensed.
 Names, locations, and additional details about each DDAP-licensed recovery house in Pennsylvania are regularly updated on DDAP’s Facility Locator:

 DDAP Recovery House Facility Locator (Select “Recovery House” under the Facility Type Search drop-down on the left-hand panel, and narrow your search by location if desired)